Mufti Qavi says nothing wrong with taking selfies

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Mufti Abdul Qavi Friday said there was nothing wrong with taking selfies; selfie means a picture and making pictures is also allowed.
+LAHORE: Mufti Abdul Qavi on Friday said there was nothing wrong with taking selfies, adding selfie means a picture and making pictures is also allowed.

 Speaking to the media days after being acquitted in the 2016 murder case of Qandeel Baloch, the cleric said his name was not among those involved in the murder of the social media celebrity.

-About his political affiliation, the cleric said he was still part of Pakistan Tehreek-e-Insaf.

-LAHORE: Mufti Abdul Qavi Friday said there was nothing wrong with taking selfies; selfie means a picture and making pictures is also allowed.
+LAHORE: Mufti Abdul Qavi on Friday said there was nothing wrong with taking selfies, adding selfie means a picture and making pictures is also allowed.

 Speaking to the media days after being acquitted in the 2016 murder case of Qandeel Baloch, the cleric said his name was not among those involved in the murder of the social media celebrity.